sgshulman/DGEM/README.md

 ## DGEM configuration
 The first program argument is a configuration file.
-If the argument is not provided, the program use parameters.json file.
+If the argument is not provided, the program use `parameters.json` file.
+Example `parameters.json` is provided in the repository root.
+More examples are available in `regression_tests` folder.
 The configuration file has the following sections:

 ### Method Parameters